-NV Integration are pleased to announce we have won the highest achievement at the 2018 Lutron awards - "Best HomeWorks QS Project".
+NV Integration is pleased to announce we have won the highest achievement at the 2018 Lutron awards - "Best HomeWorks QS Project".

 This is incredibly the fourth award that this project has claimed, having also picked up "Best Integrated Home over £360,000" and "Technology Meets Design" at the CEDIA 2017 Awards, and "Best Home Cinema" at the Smart Building Awards 2017.

 You can learn more detail about this project and the lengths it took to claim the coveted top prize at the Lutron awards below:

 This new build property which took 5 years in the making, features total light control via HomeWorks QS comprising 350 lighting circuits and 85 Sivoia QS Window treatments.
 The spectacular lighting design employed circuits controlled via mains switching, Phase Adaptive, 0-10v and DALI Dimming to realise the designer’s vision.
 Owing to the size of the property, the Lutron HomeWorks QS system was split between seven LCPs, over three locations throughout the property.
 Complementing this are over 25 audio zones and 16 video zones with a Crestron system deployed to allow the matrix switching between sources and outputs.
 NV Integration is proud of this project given the logistical issues of delivering a project of this size with the geographical, logistical, and language challenges we overcame.